 The trauma of a marriage break up is hard.
 It can be emotionally draining and especially painful if children are involved.
-At Aaron Legal we understand the pressures you’re under and will do our best to ensure you get through it with as much care, understanding and professional assistance as we can deliver.
+At Aaron Legal we understand the pressures you’re under and will ensure you get through it with as much care, understanding and professional assistance as we can deliver.

 It is considered good practice to have a will ready in case something unfortunate happens.
 Preparing your will could be your first step in making sure that your family’s needs will continue to be met even after your passing.
 Having a will can provide security to your family because it will allow you to distribute the assets or properties that you will leave behind in the way that you choose to distribute them.